 - Expired or spoiled food in the refrigerator

-- Lack of groceries or reliance on snacks instead of meals
+- Reliance on snacks instead of balanced meals

 Why This Matters